Career Services and Programs for Students

 The Center for Career Development (CCD) assists students in identifying, clarifying and achieving their career goals.
 We offer the following programs and services for students:

-Students can come for a 10-minute Quick Question (QQ) Session to get your résumé/cover letter reviewed and ask any questions about internships, graduate schools, job searches and more.
+Students can come for a 10-minute Walk-in Session to get their résumé/cover letter reviewed and ask any questions about internships, graduate schools, job searches and more.
 No appointment necessary.

 - Monday - Thursday from 2:30 - 4:00pm